Skip to main content

 5. Formulation of evidence-based recommendations, methodology and toolkit on the implementation of oral history (accounts of traumatic, conflicting past) in formal and non-formal education (NGOs, museums etc. working with children and youth)

-6. Throughout the project: working with experts, who are expected to publish in academic journals
+6. Throughout the project: working with experts, who are expected to publish in academic journal

 Question(s) and hypotheses